How to Run for Local Office

 • Phone banking (both calling and texting)

-These outreach tactics will be used throughout your campaign, with shifting strategies depending on the stage of the election.
-For example, canvassing will focus more on raising awareness and generating support at first, but will shift toward voter registration and GOTV efforts in the weeks leading up to Election Day.
+These outreach tactics will be used throughout your campaign, with shifting strategies depending on the election stage.
+For example, canvassing will focus more on raising awareness and generating support initially but will shift toward voter registration and GOTV efforts in the weeks leading up to Election Day.

-The more expensive types of paid media or marketing (i.e., television, mail, etc.) are usually inaccessible to campaigns for local office.
-Most local campaigns instead invest in digital, flyers, a simple website, and yard signs.
+The more expensive types of paid media or marketing (i.e., television, mail, etc.) are usually inaccessible to campaigns for local public office.
+Most local campaigns instead invest in social media, digital ads, flyers, a simple campaign website, and yard signs.

-A key point to remember is this: voters tend to engage less with local politics compared to federal or national campaigns.
-For many voters, local office just isn’t as top of mind or as exciting as presidential elections.
-Investing in yard signs and localized social media ads will therefore be key to raising awareness about your campaign.
+A key point to remember is this: voters tend to engage less with local politics than federal or national campaigns.
+For many voters, local office isn’t as top of mind or exciting as presidential elections.
+Investing in yard signs and localized social media ads will be key to raising awareness about your campaign.

 Voter Registration